SarahA-OSU/Heatmap-Generator-Microservice/README.md

     with open(requestFileName, "rb") as f:
         while True:
-            # read the bytes from the file
+            # read 4kB from the file
             bytes_read = f.read(BUFFER_SIZE)
             if not bytes_read:
                 # file transmitting is done
                 break
-            # we use sendall to assure transimission in busy networks
             socket.sendall(bytes_read)

 uploadSocket = initUploadSocket()